thunderheadone/one-sdk-android/README.md

 Pass the `URL` or `Uri`, which will send an Interaction request to `/one-click` using the same logic as available automatically.

 *Note:*
-- This will send a `POST` request to ONE.
+- This will send a `POST` request to ONE or Interaction Studio.
 - The `/one-click` Interaction request should be setup in ONE to capture the appropriate attributes and activity.

 ### Enable push notifications

-To receive push notifications from ONE, ensure the correct dependencies have been added to the project and that you have followed the GCM or FCM instructions to be able to receive push notifications.
+To receive push notifications from ONE or Interaction Studio, ensure the correct dependencies have been added to the project and that you have followed the GCM or FCM instructions to be able to receive push notifications.

 #### Add gradle build dependencies
 To enable the push notifications functionality, you need to make the following gradle build updates: